 If you are concerned about the high energy bills you’re getting lately, it’s time to carry out an energy audit in your home and make it more energy-efficient.
 Before you look for an expert, you can carry out several changes to reduce power consumption, but call in an expert to carry out the audit if the bill is still high.
 The specialist checks your energy consumption per room and appliance and gives suggestions on improvement.
 Sustaining an energy-efficient home doesn’t only lower your power bills but protects the environment as you do your part in supporting an eco-friendly community.

 Ensure all Appliances are Running Efficiently

 Faulty and old appliances can significantly increase power consumption.
 It takes a lot more energy to power an old or defective device than a newer one.
-For instance, if your fridge is faulty, it may need more energy to function, or it may keep on stalling frequently.
+For instance, if your furnace is faulty, it may need more energy to function, get a furnace repair service as soon as possible or it will keep on stalling frequently.
 You may want to find replacement parts for your fridge here and call a technician to repair it.
 Also, think of replacing older appliances with new, more efficient energy star devices that can use even up to 50% less energy than what you have.

 Invest in a Smart Home

 Gradual changes that transform your living space into a smart home can significantly lower your energy consumption.
 You can start with intelligent bulbs that go on when you get into a room and sensor water faucets that ensure water doesn’t drip when not using the taps.
 As you will realize, you probably let the water run when brushing your teeth or when washing the utensils.
 But smart faucets ensure the water runs only when in use.
 Other than intelligent lighting, using greener bulbs gives you a more extended service at a lower cost.